Purchasing of the future

 Transparency, mutual trust and fairness are the foundation of a reliable and sustainable partnership with our suppliers.
 Bosch upholds these values.
 The basis for collaboration will always be compliance.
 We aim to protect our associates, our company, our business partners, and our customers with rules of conduct that apply worldwide.
 The issues of security and data protection are also inseparably linked to this: they are given high priority in all Bosch purchasing processes and innovations.

 Bosch has also firmly embedded responsibility and sustainability as corporate values.
-We are committed to both The Ten Principles of the UN Global Compact and the 2 degrees Celsius target of the Paris Climate Agreement.
-We expect our business partners to act economically and responsibly for the well-being of society and the environment as well.
-Together with our suppliers and customers, we are driven by current issues: How can we reduce CO₂ emissions in the supply chain?
-How can we sustainably save resources?
-How can we achieve compliance with social standards throughout the entire supply chain, right up to the extraction of raw materials?
+We are committed to the ten principles of the UN Global Compact and expect our business partners to act economically and responsibly for the well-being of society and the environment.

 Shaping the future: goals of digitalization